 Success Tips for French Toast Casserole

 - Quality Bread.
 Bread is the main ingredient in any baked french toast casserole, so don’t skimp here.
 Flimsy sliced bread won’t do you any favors and the casserole usually ends up tasting flat and soggy.
-Rather, go for a fancy beauty like challah bread.
-French toast made with challah bread tastes 4873% better than french toast made with any other bread.
+Rather, go for a fancy beauty like challah or croissant bread.
+French toast made with challah or croissant bread tastes 4873% better than french toast made with any other bread.
 (I did the math.)

 - Stale Bread.
 When you have the quality bread you need, let it sit out for a few hours to get a little stale.
-Like whole wheat stuffing or everything bagel breakfast casserole, french toast casserole is best when the bread is somewhat stale.
+Like whole wheat stuffing or bagel breakfast casserole, french toast casserole is best when the bread is somewhat stale.